josebrito/rows-raycast-extension/README.md

 ### Append Values to Table

-- Append rows of values to a table range in a spreadsheet table.
+- Append rows of values to a table range for a given spreadsheet.

+### Modify Cells in Table

+- Modify rows of values and formulas in a table range for a given spreadsheet.

 ### Create Spreadsheet